David Kewley: 25 September 1884

-A strange irony is that on one occasion it was Dawsey's life which had to be saved.
+On one occasion, Dawsey was in need of saving.
 The incident occurred on the evening of Thursday 25 September 1884, when the steamer Ben-my-Chree was securing alongside the harbour wall.
 Dawsey was part of a team of dockers positioning the gangway to the vessel when he slipped over, his head striking the Ben-my-Chree's sponson, and subsequently fell into the water.
-Temporarily stunned, Dawsey sunk beneath the water, which led to the Ben-my-Chree's Third Officer, Dalzell Torrance, jumping into the water in order to save Dawsey.
+Temporarily stunned, Dawsey sank beneath the water, which led to the Ben-my-Chree's Third Officer, Dalzell Torrance, jumping into the water in order to save Dawsey.
 In time a rope was thrown to Third Officer Torrance, enabling him and the unconscious Dawsey to be pulled to the steps of the pier.

-The saving of Dawsey was the fourth time Dalzell Torrance had performed a life saving act.
+The saving of Dawsey was the fourth time Dalzell Torrance had performed a life-saving act.

 28 July 1888

-Together with another Douglas boatman, John Lewin, Dawsey saved the life of a man who'd jumped off the Victoria Pier on Saturday 28 July 1888.
-Intent on self-harm, the man initially refused assistance which led to Dawsey jumping into the water followed by Lewin.
+Together with another Douglas boatman, John Lewin, Dawsey saved the life of a man who had jumped off the Victoria Pier on Saturday 28 July 1888.
+Intent on self-harm, the man initially refused assistance, leading Dawsey to jump into the water, followed by Lewin.
 The man was in great difficulty in the water, however Dawsey and Lewin were able to support him and take him to the shore, from where he was taken to hospital.
 In recognition for this rescue, both John Lewin and Dawsey received bronze medals from the Royal Humane Society.
 The medals were presented to John Lewin and Dawsey by the Lieutenant Governor of the Isle of Man, Sir Spencer Walpole, at a reception on 14 November 1888.
-A Testimonial Fund had also been created in recognition of Dawsey's bravery which had, through public donations, raised the amount of £41 and this was also presented to him at the ceremony.
+A Testimonial Fund had also been created in recognition of Dawsey's bravery which had, through public donations, raised the amount of £41 and was also presented to him at the ceremony.